emilynpark/cse15l-lab-reports/labreport3.md

 <br>Source for this usage of `-i`: https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/</br>

 * `-A`
-<br>`-A` is a command-line option of grep.
+<br>`-A` is a command-line option of `grep`.
 Its purpose is to display the matched string/pattern, along with the specified number of lines following it.</br>
 <br>One example of using `-A`:</br>
 ```
 Emilys-MacBook-Pro-3:docsearch emilypark$ grep -A 3 -i "conclusion" technical/biomed/rr167.txt